whermann/puppet_agent/README.md

-##### puppet_agent
+*Module Name*: puppet_agent

-Puppet module to manage the puppet.conf via Puppet for a node.
+* Puppet module to manage the puppet.conf via Puppet for a node.
-Supports Puppet Enterprise and Puppet Open Source editions
+* Supports Puppet Enterprise and Puppet Open Source editions

 License
 -------